Belz Great Synagogue

 The Belz Great Synagogue (בעלזא בית המדרש הגדול) is a Hasidic Jewish congregation and synagogue, located at 7 Binat Yisas'har Street, in the Kiryat Belz neighborhood of Jerusalem, Israel.
 Designed by Aaron Ostreicher and completed in 2002, the synagogue was built by the Belz Hasidic community with financial help from its supporters around the world.
-With capacity for c.
-10,000 worshipers, the synagogue is one of the largest synagogues in Israel.
+With capacity for approximately 10,000 worshipers, the synagogue is one of the largest synagogues in Israel.

 Planning and construction

 In the 1980s, Rabbi Yissachar Dov Rokeach, the fifth Belzer Rebbe, spearheaded plans for the huge synagogue to be erected in the Kiryat Belz neighborhood of Jerusalem.
 The building, designed with four entrances accessible to each of the four streets of the hilltop neighborhood, would be an enlarged replica of the structure that the first Belzer Rebbe, the Sar Shalom, built in the town of Belz in 1843.
 It would include a grandiose main sanctuary, smaller study halls, wedding and bar mitzvah halls, libraries, and other communal facilities.